martincartledge/martincartledge.github.io/concurrency-in-go-channels-mutex-race-conditions.md

 c := make(chan int, 1)
 ```

-Next, we call a function with the identifier `send` and we pass our `c` _channel_ as the only argument, we do the same for a function with the identifier `receieve`
+Next, we call a function with the identifier `send` and we pass our `c` _channel_ as the only argument, we do the same for a function with the identifier `receive`

 ```go
 send(c)